Basements

 finished basement sewell new jersey

-Finished Basement Design Ideas to Take Your Lower Level to the Next Level
+Finished Basement Ideas to Take Your Lower Level to the Next Level

-We’re going to be perfectly aboveground with you on this — that partially or fully finished basement you’ve been getting ideas about is fully in your best interest.
+We’re going to be perfectly above ground with you on this — that partially or fully finished basement you’ve been getting ideas about is fully in your best interest.
+Now is the time for your basement remodel!

 If you missed our blog post about the benefits of finished basements, here are the three main takeaways:

-1. They can significantly increase the useful living space in your home
+1. Basement Remodeling can significantly increase the useful living space in your home.

-2. They add serious value on the resale market (average of 70% return on investment)
+2. A basement renovation add serious value to the resale market (average of 70% return on investment)

-3. Hanging out there can actually help you save on energy costs — ground temperature is not as susceptible to the ups and downs as the air is, which means you do not have to expend as much energy keeping it cool in the summer or warm in the winter.
+3. Hanging out there can help you save on energy costs — the ground temperature is not as susceptible to the ups and downs as the air is, so you do not have to expend as much energy keeping it cool in the summer or warm in the winter.

-Finishing a basement is almost always less disruptive (and expensive) than constructing a home addition, which is a major consideration if you live with family or work from home.
-Furthermore, there are nearly as many finished basement design ideas.
+Finishing a basement remodel is almost always less disruptive (and expensive) than constructing a home addition, which is a significant consideration if you live with family or work from home.
+Furthermore, nearly as many finished basement ideas are out there to consider.

 mickleton new jersey basement finishing

-Before you dream up and scheme up your newly finished basement, you must assess what you’re working with — and that’s dependent on how the foundation sits within your property.
+Before you dream up and scheme up your newly finished basement, you must assess what you’re working with — depending on how the foundation sits within your property.

 Standard lot basement

 As its name implies, a standard lot basement is just that — standard.
 It’s your typical set of concrete walls buried underground, with narrow horizontal windows peeking up into the yard or driveway.
-They are not known for being light or airy, but you can use that to your advantage, creating a secluded space away from distractions (or judgment).
+They are not known for being light or airy, but you can use that to your advantage to create a secluded space away from distractions.
+This is perfect for an entertainment space, or game room.
+Not every basement is treated the same.
+Be sure to gather all the details or contact a professional for your dream basement. vapor and moisture barriers may need to be properly installed as a part of your basement remodeling project.

 Walk-out basement